shakthishobanasara/kubernetes-training/labs/workloads/README.md

 ## Next Steps

-Proceed to the `networking/` lab to expose your applications to internal and external clients.
+Proceed to stateful set  and then Proceed to the `networking/` lab to expose your applications to internal and external clients.